etikaj-digital/contentfulpages/contact-thankyou.md

 ---
 layout : post
-title : Thanks for getting in touch.
+title : "Thanks for getting in touch."
 ---

 Thanks for taking the time to contact us.